 Natural stone is a suitable material for the shower if you opt for the right type of stone and it’s installed correctly.
-Here are the top considerations when using natural stone in the shower.
+Here are the top considerations when using natural stone in a shower.

 Marble

-Marble is a classic choice due to its light coloring and natural veins adding a subtle level of interest.
+Marble is a classic choice due to its light colouring and natural veins adding a subtle level of interest.
 If you’re choosing marble in your shower, you’ll want to choose the highest grade possible for the minimal inclusions and veining.
 This is because the vein composition is vulnerable to moisture damage.
 Lower grades of marble typically feature more veining.
-Very light, white marble can also be subjected to discoloration over time due to its naturally occurring iron content rusting.
+Very light, white marble can also be subjected to discolouration over time due to its naturally occurring iron content rusting.
 To avoid this and to preserve the natural beauty of the marble, you’ll need to ensure it is properly sealed and cleaned.

 Granite